Platform-OS/platformos-documentation/pages/reference/authorization-policy/index.md

 ## Adding a policy

 To add an authorization policy, create a file in `authorization_policies/` directory, for example `only_allowed_by_johns.liquid`.
+You are allowed to use all liquid features and GraphQL in your authorization policy.

-You can provide a name for this policy and a content, using Liquid.
-In Liquid, you have access to `current_user`, `object` (either `FormConfiguration` or Page - depending what you authorize) and `params`.
-You are allowed to use all liquid ilters and GraphQL.
-Example policy file can look like:
+Assuming you have prepared graphql query called `current_user`, example policy file can look like:

 {% raw %}